StephaneWeber/TennisApp/README.md

 IN DEV

 TODO
-* Review data especially of players (game updates changed them ...) -> Load from Wiki
-* Add data for players not possessed yet
 * Refresh players list when updating maxLevel restriction
 * (Add a throbber while computing configs ? - quick enough now to forget that)